Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Novel lemmas on restricted weighted least squares

-The following lemma extends the restricted least squares results of \citet{greene1991restricted} by allowing for heteroskedasticity \begin{lemma} Suppose that $ X^\top X+ C^\top C$ is of full rank. \begin{enumerate}[(a)] \item The restricted weighted least squares estimation under restriction with weight matrix $\Omega$ and restriction $C\beta=r$ has a unique solution
+The following lemma extends the restricted least squares results in \citet{greene1991restricted} by allowing for heteroskedasticity. \begin{lemma} Suppose that $ X^\top X+ C^\top C$ is of full rank. \begin{itemize} \item[(a)] The restricted weighted least squares estimation under restriction with weight matrix $\Omega$ and restriction $C\beta=r$ has a unique solution